ixcode/tekdoc/README.md

 - Make it so that when you publish you don't destroy the python server because youve deleted the output root

 - Implement a Preview serving live from the source to improve iteration time

+- Implement "publish spreadsheet" - specify a range in a sheet in a spreadsheet to extract and publish as a table.
+That way you can use the spreadsheet to maintain the underlying data.